MohammedAI123/Azure-Honeypot-Cowrie/KQL_Queries/attacker_top_IPs.md

 | take 20
 ```

-**This KQL query obtains the attacker IPs and collects a count of how many times each IP address appears**
+**This KQL query obtains the attacker IPs and collects a count of how many times each IP address appears, starting with the most common first**

 ## Query Breakdown
 - Table name at top, this is the area being queried